Flag of Finland: Other rules

 Under Finnish law, it is forbidden to deface the flag or to use it in a disrespectful way.
 It is also illegal to remove a flag from its pole without permission.
 Anyone who breaks these regulations may be fined for disgracing the flag.

 Finnish law also forbids the use of the presidential standard or state flag without permission, as well as the addition of any extra symbols to the flag.
-One may not sell a flag which has different colours or geometry than defined by the law.
-These are considered violations of the flag regulations and can lead to a fine.
+One may not sell a flag that has different colours or geometry from those defined by the law, which considered to be a violation of the regulations and may lead to a fine.

 There are also common rules on how to treat the flag respectfully.
 The flag must not be dirty or damaged.
 The flag must never touch the ground.
 When the flag is washed, it must be dried indoors.
-A worn-out flag must be disposed of by burning (though not with the intent to disgrace it), or alternatively by cutting it to pieces small enough not to be recognizable as parts of the flag.
-The flag must not be buried in the ground or the sea (including not throwing it into the garbage).
+A worn-out flag must be disposed of by burning (though not with the intent to disgrace it) or alternatively by cutting it to pieces small enough not to be recognizable as parts of the flag.
+The flag must not be buried in the ground or the sea (including any disposal of the flag).

 In Finland, the official term for flying a flag at half-mast is known as suruliputus (mourning by flag(ging)).
 It is performed by raising the flag briefly to the top of the mast and lowering it approximately one-third of the length of the flagpole, placing the lower hoist corner at half-mast.
-On wall-mounted and roof-top flagpoles the middle of the flag should fly at the middle of the flagpole.
+On wall-mounted and rooftop flagpoles, the middle of the flag should fly at the middle of the flagpole.
 When removing the flag from half-mast, it is briefly hoisted to the finial before lowering completely.